psylink-me/psylink-web/content/faq.md

 ## Privacy Policy

-This website stores no data whatsoever about visitors.
+This website does not set cookies and stores no data whatsoever about visitors.

-However, some pages embed video content from the third-party service [peertube.linuxrocks.online](https://peertube.linuxrocks.online), which may or may not store data about visitors.
+However, some pages embed video content from the third-party service [peertube.linuxrocks.online](https://peertube.linuxrocks.online), which may or may not set cookies and store data about visitors.
 Please refer to their privacy policy.

 ## License